Force dealers to compete for your business.

 Five trim levels exist for the 2021 Ford Edge.
 To help shoppers decide which one they want, the following guide breakdown the differences between them all.

-Compare the 2021 Ford Edge SE vs. Edge SEL Trim Levels.
-What is the difference?
+Compare the 2021 Ford Edge SE vs. Edge SEL - What is the Difference?

 The Edge SE is what the rest of the lineup builds off.
 Starting in 2021, it offers an even stronger list of standard equipment, making it a more appealing choice than in years past.
 This model gets its power from a twin-scroll 2.0L four-cylinder engine that generates 250-horsepower.
 It pairs with an eight-speed automatic transmission.